 What was their key to success?

-We could write a whole book about this question, but the simple answer is: their marketing, and the way how they distinguished themselves on the market, e.g. their visual identity.
+We could write a whole book about this question, but the simple answer is: their marketing, their jewelry branding strategy - the way how they distinguished themselves on the market, e.g. their visual identity.
 One of the best examples is Tiffany & Co., which is a recognizable, timeless brand, well known by its iconic blue box.
 Today, Tiffany's Blue Box is synonymous with quality.

 All of the big names started out as a local, regional company, but did something different than the other local jewelry shops.
 They built an instantly recognizable brand, along with a customer experience that is professional and consistent regardless of the geographical location.